Why Sprouted Flour Should Be Your New Favorite Staple

-If you have heard of sprouted grains, one of the newest health trends to hit the baked goods aisle, it was likely in the context of their nutritional value.
+Sprouted grains are one of the newest health trends to hit the baked goods aisle.
+If you’ve heard of them, it was likely in the context of their nutritional value.
 Perhaps you’ve seen a loaf of bread at the market, or you have a baker friend who enjoys touting their baked goods made with sprouted flour.

-Or maybe you’ve just noticed sprouted grains taking the place of regular whole grains—served as a side dish, milled into flour, made into pasta—and wondered about the benefits., Are sprouted grains really worth the extra dollar?
-Should you try something like, say, sprouted flour?
+Or maybe you’ve just noticed sprouted grains taking the place of regular whole grains in side dishes, pasta noodles, or milled into flour, made into pasta.
+Are sprouted grains and flours really worth the extra dollar?

 Sprouted Grains: What are They & Why Should I Care?

 All whole grains―sprouted or not―are rich in nutrients like fiber, iron, folate, and B vitamins.
 Sprouted grains differ not in the production of the grain, but in the processing of the harvested grain.
-To sprout grains, whole grains are soaked in water until they begin the aforementioned germinating process (i.e. they begin growing into that tiny little plant) and are then dried before this process can be completed.
+To sprout grains, whole grains are soaked in water until they begin the germinating process.
+They begin growing into that tiny little plant.
+They are then dried before they complete the process.

-The germination process brings notable nutritional benefits as the endosperm, phytates and starches begin to break down, so we can absorb more nutrients and digest them easily.
+The germination process brings notable nutritional benefits.
+The endosperm, phytates and starches begin to break down, which means we can absorb more nutrients and digest them easily.

-Sprouted flour is made from sprouted grains, including red and white wheat, as well as spelt, amaranth, Kamut, einkorn, sorghum, rye, corn, and more.
+Sprouted flours derive from sprouted grains.
+These grains include red and white wheat, as well as spelt, amaranth, Kamut, einkorn, sorghum, rye, corn, and more.

-Known for being supportive of gut health, easier to digest and more nutritious than regular varieties, sprouted flour seems like a magic little bullet.
+These flours are more supportive of gut health, easier to digest, and more nutritious than regular varieties.
+Sprouted flour seems like a magic little bullet.